FundamentalOfProgramming-SUT-2022/project-shayandesu/README.md

 • copystr: Copying a part of a text file to clipboard.
 • cutstr: Cutting a part of a text file to clipboard.
 • pastestr: Pasting content that had been copied inside a file.
+• find: Finding a certain text inside a file with various attributes